 1. Executive Recommendation

-The proposed launch will make the company the market leader because customers increasingly demand simpler digital tools.
+The proposed launch could strengthen our position in the small-business workflow market, provided the offer is positioned around faster setup and demonstrable time savings.

-The campaign will target small businesses, enterprise customers and freelance professionals, which represents a clearly defined audience.
+The current brief identifies three materially different audiences.
+We recommend prioritising small-business operations teams and treating enterprise and freelance users as separate secondary segments.

 2. Evidence and Positioning

 In the customer survey, 42% of respondents said ease of use was an important purchase factor.
-This proves the redesigned interface will increase sales by at least 30% in the first quarter.
+This result supports ease of use as a relevant positioning theme, but it does not by itself quantify the likely sales uplift.

-The launch should therefore focus on cost savings as the main message.
+For the primary small-business audience, the campaign should lead with speed of implementation and reduced administrative effort, then support those benefits with cost evidence where available.

 3. Claims and Proof

-The draft proposes describing the product as “the only fully automated workflow solution” across all channels.
+The draft proposes describing the product as “an automated workflow platform designed to reduce manual administration” across all channels.
 No competitor review has yet been completed.

-The current sales line states: “Guaranteed to reduce admin time by 50%.”
+The current sales line states: “Pilot users reduced time spent on selected administrative tasks by an average of 18%.”
 The pilot involved 12 users across two client teams.

 4. Recommended Next Step

-We should launch immediately because the market is ready and the opportunity is very large.
+Before launch, confirm the primary audience, validate the commercial claims against the pilot evidence and competitor set, and align the campaign message with the premium-segment findings in Section 2.3.

 Positioning: “market-leading” is not supported by the evidence supplied.
 I have reframed the recommendation around the opportunity the research can substantiate.
 Please add competitor evidence if you want to retain a leadership claim.